GitauHarrison/notes/api_flask/05_api_authentication.md

 ## Protecting API Endpoints With Tokens

 With token generation in place, we can now verify these tokens in our endpoints.
 How can token verification happen?
-Flask-HTTPAuth can handle this for us using the `HTTPTokeAuth` class.
+Flask-HTTPAuth can handle this for us using the `HTTPTokenAuth` class.

 ```python
 from flask_httpauth import HTTPTokenAuth